Generic Name: alcaftadine

 The protein binding of alcaftadine and the active metabolite are 39.2% and 62.7%, respectively.

 The metabolism of alcaftadine is mediated by non-CYP450 cytosolic enzymes to the active carboxylic acid metabolite.
+In vitro studies showed that neither alcaftadine nor the carboxylic acid metabolite substantially inhibited reactions catalyzed by major CYP450 enzymes.

 The elimination half-life of the carboxylic acid metabolite is approximately 2 hours following topical ocular administration.
 Based on data following oral administration of alcaftadine, the carboxylic acid metabolite is primarily eliminated unchanged in the urine.